 FAR Provisions and Total Small Business Set Aside Program Rules

-Under FAR 19.5, the purpose of the total small business set aside contract rules is to award certain acquisitions exclusively to small business concerns.
+Under FAR 19.5, the purpose of the total small business set aside program rules is to award certain acquisitions exclusively to small business concerns.
 A “set aside for small business” is the reserving of an acquisition exclusively for participation by small business concerns.
 A total small business set aside may be open to all small businesses.

 - A small business concern of a single acquisition or a class of acquisitions may be total or partial.

 The government should conduct market research to determine whether a set aside can create the level of competition that Congress seeks.
 When deciding whether or not to file a bid protest, you should first whether the government’s market research could possibly show that more than one small business could potentially submit a bid for the requirement.
 There are several ways to accomplish this.

 A total small business set aside contract not required